lsst/rsp_lsst_io/docs/guides/notebooks/jupyter-notebooks/index.rst

 If the cell type is markdown, then it will be rendered upon execution to yield nicely formatted text.
 There is a `user guide for markdown cells in the Jupyter Notebooks documentation <https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html>`_.

-See :doc:`lsst-kernel-create` for instructions on creating a new notebook with the LSST kernel.
+See :ref:`lsst-kernel-create` for instructions on creating a new notebook with the LSST kernel.

 Jupyter notebook cells can be executed out of order.
 This provides a degree of flexibility in executing Jupyter notebooks, but could also lead to errors if, for instance, a cell is executed before prior cells that define necessary functions and/or variables.
 If you've executed a notebook's cells out of order and are concerned about having caused potential issues in doing so, you can restart the notebook's kernel.